 "Thomas Williamson, Murdered in Monterey County, Nov.
 9, 1855."

-So reads an epitaph on a tombstone in the Monterey Catholic Cemetery.
-He was killed by Garcia and his wild gang, who fired from ambush, the old records inform us.
-There are many other stones dated 1805 when a bad epidemic in that year, similar to influenza today, killed a great many persons.
+So read an epitaph on a tombstone in the Monterey Catholic Cemetery.
+He was killed by Anastacio Garcia and his wild gang, who fired from ambush, the old records inform us.
+There are many stones dated 1805 when a bad epidemic in that year, similar to influenza of today, killed a great many persons.

-Then there is an amusing, but nevertheless sincere tribute, among the stones in city cemetery, which once appeared in Ripley's 'Believe It or Not."
-It reads: "Emma, Beloved Wife of J.O.
-Johnson, Born in Ohio, April 14, 1844, Died Sept.
-13, 1884: She Was Always Right!"
+Then there is an amusing but nevertheless sincere tribute, among the stones in the city cemetery, which once appeared in Ripley's "Believe It or Not."
+It reads thus: "Emma, Beloved Wife of J. O. Johnson, born in Ohio, April 14, 1844, Died Sept.
+13, 1884, 'She Was Always Right'."

 In our cemetery wanderings we read with interest the name Spence upon several headstones.
-The graves were marked: Dona Adelaide de Spence, Born 1811 in Monterey, Died.
-1875; Don David Spence, Born in Scotland died in 1875; and their two baby daughters, who died two days apart March 18 and 20; and then a son, who died on the 25th of the same month, probably from diphtheria.
+The several graves were marked: "Dona Adelaide de Spence, Born 1811 in Monterey, Died 1875; Don David Spence, Born in Scotland, also died in 1875; and their two baby daughters, who died two days apart, March 18 and 20th, and then a son, who died on the 25th of the same month, probably from diphtheria.

-The name Spence was a well-known one in the very early history of Monterey County.
-The founder of the family was David Spence, who became secretary of John Beggs and Co., hide and tallow merchants of Liverpool, England.
+The name Spence was a name well known in the very early history of Monterey County.
+The founders of the family was David Spence, who became secretary to John Beggs and Co., hide and tallow merchants of Liverpool, England.
 In 1822 he was sent to establish a branch office in Callao, Peru, and two years later he was ordered to Monterey.
 Here he found a fitting field for expansion.
-He served as alcalde under Gov. Arguello and also held many offices of importance in the Mexican regime.
+He served as alcalde under Governor Arguello, and also held many offices of importance under the Mexican regime.

-Guinn's History of the Central Coast tells us that Spence took up two grants of land.
-The first was called Buena Esperanza, in the Salinas Valley, containing 12,000 acres, and the second; the Llano Buenavista, also in the Salinas Valley, and including the present site of Spreckels.

-Spence married Adelaide Estrado.
-She was born in Monterey, the daughter of Mariano and Isabel Estrada natives of Monterey and one of the best known of the Spanish families.
-Dona Isabel was the sister of Gov. Arguello and daughter of Jose Dorio Areguello.

-Josefa Cano Stokes, wife of James Stokes, "Born Nov.
+Guinn's History of the Central Coast tells us that Spence took up two grants of land, the first, called Buena Esperanza, in the Salinas Valley, containing 12,000 acres, and the second, the Llano Buenavista, also in the Salinas Valley, and including the present site of Spreckels.
+Spence married Adelaide Estrada in 1829.
+She was born in Monterey, the daughter of Mariano and Isabel Estrada, natives of Monterey and one of the best-known of the Spanish families.
+Dona Isabel was the sister of Governor Arguello and daughter of Governor Jose Dorio Arguello.
+Maria Josefa Cano Stokes, wife of James Stokes, Born Nov.
 15, 1815, Died Sept.
-16, 1855," was another interesting and historical marker in the old cemetery.
-James Stokes was an Englishman who came to Monterey in the 1830's and became a prominent trader, druggist, and consulting physician to Gov. Figueroa.
-He married Dona Josefa Soto de Cano a widow and mother of five children.
-James and Josefa raised 10 of their own.
+16, 1855, was another interesting and historical marker.
+James Stokes was an Englishman who came to Monterey in the 1830s and became a prominent trader, druggist, and consulting physician to Gov. Figueroa.
+He married Dona Josefa Soto de Cano, a widow, and mother of five children.
+James and Josefa raised ten of their own.

-Dona Josefa was baptized in Mission San Antonio where her father, Damaso Soto, was a soldier under the king of Spain.
-Married first to Gil Cano, soldier of Mexico, in 1827 at, San Carlos Church in Monterey and widowed in 1838, she married James Stokes and saw the flag of a new nation raised over the land of her ancestors.
-The Stokes Adobe, later known as the Gragg Adobe, and now Gallatin's restaurant, was built by James Stokes.
+Dona Josefa was baptized in Mission San Antonio where her father, Damaso Soto was a soldier under the King of Spain; married first to Gil Cano, soldier of Mexico, in 1827 at San Carlos Church in Monterey; widowed in 1838, she married James Stokes, and saw the flag of a new nation raised over the land of her ancestors.
+The Stokes Adobe, later known as the Gragg-Adobe, and now Gallatin's Restaurant, was built by James Stokes,